Daxillion48/Farborne-Industries/README.md

 Welcome to Erbius!
 This planet is mostly covered in water, though there's lots of land.

-Consider joining the Modding Goobers discord server https://discord.gg/geVJzc3787

-Special thanks to the Mindustry Discord

-To those wondering where I've dissappeared and whether the mod will be updated, I've been too focused on studies, though I am planning on continuing development someday, hopefully soon.
-This mod is my passion project, and I want to see it complete, and the best version it can be.
+Consider joining my Telegram channel https://t.me/farborne

+UPDATES ARE BACK ON THE MENU, BOYS!

-Extra special thx to my friends Endofreeze and CasualWhale who helped with playtesting and concepts.
+Extra special thx to my friends Endofreeze, 2017Knight2017, and CasualWhale who helped with playtesting and concepts.